What Are Business Contracts?

 - What Are Licensing Agreements?

-Business contracts are legal agreements between you and another individual or business where services are rendered for a fee or specific duties performed.
+Business contracts are legal agreements between you and another individual or business where services are rendered for a fee or specific duties are performed.
 Businesses create oral and written contracts each and every day.

 As a business owner, you’ll enter into countless business contracts.
 For example, you’ll enter into business contracts with other businesses, people, suppliers, customers, creditors, and landlords.

-Some of business contracts will be simple enough to complete with a handshake.
+Some of the business contracts will be simple enough to complete with a handshake.
 But, most business contracts will require complicated, long-term, or financially important information, requiring a written contract.

 Most business contracts are simple legal documents.
 Contracts usually consist of mutual promises to do specific tasks.
 For example, “Jack promises to pay Diane $100, if Diane caters a lunch for Jack on March 1, 20xx.”, is a contract.

 Written business contracts usually include the main terms of the agreement: the price of the goods, important dates, and the time and place of delivery.
 Contracts are legally enforceable.
-If you fail to keep your end of the bargain, you can be sued and forced to pay monetary damages to the other party, pay for the other party’s attorneys, or, even forced to do the things you promised to do in the contract.
+If you fail to keep your end of the bargain, you can be sued and forced to pay monetary damages to the other party, pay for the other party’s attorneys, or, even be forced to do the things you promised to do in the contract.

 What Are the Basics of a Business Contract?

 Lots of contracts are filled with mind-numbing legalese and gibberish.
 But, for most contracts, legalese and gibberish are dangerous.
-Most contracts should be written in simple, every day language.
+Most contracts should be written in simple, everyday language.

 What Makes a Business Contract Valid?